Generalized Devil's staircase and RG flows: Introduction

-Another view on the Devil's staircase deals with a general classification of spectra of quantum systems which usually involve discrete, continuous, as well as more tricky singular-continuous supports.
-Recent discussion of the latter case can be found in \cite{altshuler2023random} and it involves the Devil's staircase as an intrinsic ingredient.
+Another view on the Devil's staircase deals with a general classification of quantum systems spectra which usually involve discrete, continuous, as well as more tricky singular-continuous supports.
+Recent discussion of the latter case can be found in \cite{altshuler2023random} and it incorporates the Devil's staircase as an intrinsic ingredient.
 The mechanism behind the appearance of the Devil's staircase in the spectrum can be illustrated in the context of the Peierls model \cite{dzyaloshinskij1982commensurability} of electrons interacting with the lattice of ions.
-Starting with the integrable version of the Peierls model which can be described by the Toda lattice, authors of \cite{brazovskii1982exactly} have shown that the spectral curve of the Toda system can be identified with the dispersion law of fermions.
-At the particular values of Toda integrals of motion there are very tiny bands in the fermion spectrum and if one adds an arbitrary small non-integrable perturbation, the Devil's staircase structure gets formed nearby these bands at rational fermionic densities indicating the emergence of incommensurability transitions.
-In our study we discuss similar framework for the probe particle propagating along the crystal with the incorporated weak disorder, by considering the two-parametric renormalization group (RG) flows in a particular limit (which is explained below).
+Starting with the integrable version of the Peierls model described by the Toda lattice, authors of \cite{brazovskii1982exactly} have shown that the spectral curve of the Toda system can be identified with the dispersion law of fermions.
+At particular values of Toda integrals of motion there very tiny bands in the fermion spectrum emerge and if one adds an arbitrary small non-integrable perturbation, the Devil's staircase structure gets formed nearby these bands at rational fermionic densities indicating the emergence of incommensurability transitions.
+In our work the similar viewpoint is used for studying the spectral statistics of a probe particle propagating along a weakly disordered crystal, which we interpret as a two-parametric renormalization group (RG) flows in a particular limit (as it is explained below).